Thinking about putting your home up for sale? It's a good time to learn about the different types of listing agreements.

 Exclusive Agency Listing

-An exclusive agency listing is similar to an open listing except the major difference is the broker will represent the owners.
-The owners still reserve the right to sell the property themselves and not pay a commission.
+An exclusive agency listing is like an open listing.
+The major difference is the broker will represent you.
+As the owner, you will still reserve the right to sell the property yourself and not pay a commission.

-The broker is free to cooperate with another brokerage, meaning the second brokerage could bring in a buyer.
-Typically, the buyer broker is paid a listing commission that is split with the selling broker, which means the seller pays both fees (payment to the brokers is generally negotiable; more often than not the seller comes out of negotiations with the responsibility for both).
+The broker is free to cooperate with another brokerage.
+This means that the second brokerage could bring in a buyer.
+Typically, the buyer broker is paid a listing commission that is split with the selling broker.
+This means that you would pay both fees.

 Exclusive Right-to-Sell Listing

-An exclusive right-to-sell listing is the most commonly utilized instrument.
+An exclusive right-to-sell listing is the most common type of listing.
 It gives the broker the exclusive right to earn a commission by representing the owners and bringing a buyer, either through another brokerage or directly.

-The owner pays both the listing and selling broker fees.
-The owners cannot sell the property themselves without paying a commission unless an exception is noted in the contract.
+As the owner, you pay both the listing and selling broker fees.
+You cannot sell the property yourself without paying a commission unless an exception is noted in the contract.

-An exception to the contract allows for the owners to sell the house themselves.
-If your next-door neighbor expressed an interest in buying your house, the broker might give the seller a set number of days to produce a contract with the neighbor without owing a commission.
+But, an exception to the contract might allow you to sell the house yourself.
+For instance, let's say that your next-door neighbor expressed an interest in buying your house.
+In this case, the broker might give you a set number of days to produce a contract with the neighbor without owing a commission.

 Other Terms & Conditions to Consider

 The duration of the listing agreement is negotiable.
-Common terms can be 30 days, 90 days, six months, one year or more.
+Common terms are 30 days, 90 days, six months, one year, or more.
 Ask about cancellation rights.
 If you can cancel at any time, the length of the listing contract may not matter.

 The commission you pay is an important consideration.
-When there are more available houses then buyers, you may want to consider paying the agent more than if there were more buyers than houses available.
-This is because the agent will be working much harder to find you a buyer and negotiate for your interests.
+When there are more available houses than buyers, you may want to consider paying the agent more than if there were more buyers than houses available.
+This is because the agent will be working much harder to find you a buyer.
+They will negotiate for your interests.

-As an example, if the total commission is 6%, and the listing broker wants to offer 2.5% to the selling office, you could instead insist on paying 3%.
-Be careful with this, because buyer's agents are generally compensated according to market norms.
-If you try to change the compensation distribution, the listing agent might refuse to take your listing.
+For instance, if the total commission is 6%, and the listing broker wants to offer 2.5% to the selling office, you could instead insist on paying 3%.
+Be careful with this.
+Buyer's agents are generally paid according to market norms.
+If you try to change the formula, the listing agent might refuse to take your listing.

 A broker or agent may not let you cancel a contract.
-You should inquire before signing a contract whether you are able to be released from it if you are not happy with the services being provided.
+Before you sign a contract, ask if you will be able to get out of it if you are not happy with the services being provided.

-If the broker will agree to let you cancel at any time, setting the duration of the contract is not relevant.
-However, you should be aware of hold-over agreements or other post-contract responsibilities of both parties.
+If the broker will agree to let you cancel at any time, the term of the contract won't matter.
+But, you should be aware of holdover agreements or other post-contract responsibilities of both parties.

-If a contract expires without mutual renewal, or the parties elect to cancel the contract, the listing broker might supply the owner with a list of names of prospective buyers the broker produced.
+If a contract expires without mutual renewal, or the parties elect to cancel the contract, the listing broker might supply you with a list of names of prospective buyers the broker produced.

-If any buyers listed by the previous agent approach the owner within the time period specified in the hold-over portion of the contract and successfully purchase the property, the owner could owe a commission.
+If any buyers listed by the previous agent approach you within the time period specified in the holdover portion of the contract and successfully purchase the property, you could owe a commission.